How Diverse is Your Board?

 When seeking to address gaps on the board, is it important to develop a profile of the ideal candidate, defining what skills and personal qualities are needed.
 Being clear from the outset will better position the board to find the right candidate and to make the right appointment.

 Look outside the box

-Fundamental to improving diversity is a wide criteria for selection which looks beyond the board’s own network of contacts.
+Fundamental to improving diversity are wide criteria for selection which look beyond the board’s own network of contacts.
 The process should be handled professionally and, ideally, independently, with boards using experienced search agencies who can access a wide and diverse pool of candidates.

 Putting policies in place